 Yes, you can do Triple P Online.
 Triple P Online is an eight-module course with Professor Matt Sanders as your personal (virtual) provider.
 The modules are a fun mix of video clips, workbook exercises and goal setting, with optional podcasts, and text and email reminders.
 If you don’t want to do an online Triple P course, you may be interested in the Triple P self-help book.

 The research home base of the Triple P – Positive Parenting Program is in Australia, at the University of Queensland’s Parenting and Family Support Centre.
-The Director of the centre is Professor Matt Sanders, who is now regarded as one of the world’s leading authorities on parenting.
+Foundation Director Professor Matt Sanders is regarded as one of the world’s leading authorities on parenting.
 Today, there are hundreds of researchers in universities and institutions around the globe contributing findings that inform the development of new Triple P programmes.
 Their work means Triple P has the largest evidence base of any parenting programme in the world.

 The providers who deliver Triple P to parents have been trained and accredited in Triple P and usually work for governments, agencies, institutions or as individual health practitioners.